 will expose CME, OVAL, and CVE to information security and network professionals

 from industry, academia, and government.
+Common Vulnerabilities and Exposures (CVE)

 is a dictionary of common, standardized names for publicly known information